zqfang/GSEApy/README.rst

 GSEAPY is a python wrapper for **GSEA** and **Enrichr**.
 --------------------------------------------------------------------------------------------

-GSEAPY can be used for **RNA-seq, ChIP-seq, Microarry** data.
+GSEAPY can be used for **RNA-seq, ChIP-seq, Microarray** data.
 It can be used for convenient GO enrichment and to produce **publication quality figures** in python.

 GSEAPY has six sub-commands available: ``gsea``, ``prerank``, ``ssgsea``, ``replot`` ``enrichr``, ``biomart``.